backend-development/backend-development-textbook/source/git_branching.md

 with several version of such files.

 These systems are known under many names

 * version control system (VCS)
 * source code manager (SCM)
 * revision control system (RCS)

-In german they are most commonly called
+In german they are most commonly called "Versionskontrollsystem".
-* Versionskontrollsystem

-### A short - and incomplete - history
+### A short - and incomplete - history of revision control

 Some ancient systems that are no longer in use are:

 * RCS
 * CVS

-These systems are open source systems that are still in use today:
+Systems are open source systems and that are still in use today:

 * SVN, also called Subversion
 * Hg, also called Mercurial